Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 Shout out to y'all, man.

-Don't marker for all you, my ninjas.
+Donna Marker for all you, my ninjas.

-Uh, I'm working on that with uh Dollface.
+Uh, I'm working on that with uh, dollface.

 Don't worry, I'm gonna do that.

-That one's in the in the in the list.
+That one's in the list.

-And the reason why for that, guys, is because like I described before, federal, you need to identify an enterprise, okay?
+And the reason why for that, guys, is because, like I described before, federal, you need to identify an enterprise, okay?

 And this organization needs to be involved in certain types of criminal activities that can be constituted under the racketeering statutes, okay?

-So we'll make this nice and simple.
+So, we'll make this nice and simple.

 Well, that's easy to establish because they're a national gang, right?

-So what you would need to do first is you need to work with the state and locals.
+So, what you would need to do first is you need to work with the state and locals.

 The reason why you want to do this is because a lot of the times they know the environment better than you.